AdobeDocs/commerce-pwa-studio/src/pages/guides/theming/index.md

 ## Install Tailwind and Venia

-There are two options for installing the Tailwind and Venia base themes into your PWA Studio apps:
+There are **two options** for installing the Tailwind and Venia base themes into your PWA Studio apps:

-1. **Use the create-pwa CLI** — For new PWA Studio apps, [using the create-pwa CLI](../../tutorials/setup-storefront/index.md#run-the-scaffolding-tool) is the fastest way to install and configure Tailwind theming.
+**OPTION 1.
+Use the create-pwa CLI** — For new PWA Studio apps, [using the create-pwa CLI](../../tutorials/setup-storefront/index.md#run-the-scaffolding-tool) is the fastest way to install and configure Tailwind theming.
 The CLI adds all the theme packages and files you need so you can start customizing the new app with your own theme extensions and overrides.

-1. **Install and configure manually** — For upgrading existing PWA Studio apps, you need to manually install and configure the Tailwind and Venia theme packages and files.
+**OPTION 2.
+Install and configure manually** — For upgrading existing PWA Studio apps, you need to manually install and configure the Tailwind and Venia theme packages and files.

 ## Install theme packages